OmarShawky1/ACU/README.md

    3. server-suggestions: Things you wish in the server.
 2. NEWCOMER:
    1. newcomer: Rules to apply as @Student.
-   2. newcomer-answer: where you apply or grant people.
+   2. newcomer-answer: Where you apply or grant people.
    3. newcomer-general: Used by members who do not want to enroll and keep anonymous.
 Further similar channels will be added if there is traffic that requires anonymity.
 3. MENTORSHIP
-   1. mentors-announcements: all mentors announcements.
+   1. mentors-announcements: All mentors announcements.
 4. *SPECIAL CATEGORY*: This is not the name of the category but some set of categories that have the following similar channels:
    1. *general*: Place for members to get answers from all *special roles* members.
-   2. *side-channel*: like "general" above but requires just one answer.
+   2. *side-channel*: Like "general" above but requires just one answer.
    3. knowledge-base: Stackoverflow-like for resources between members.
 5. SOCIAL:
-   1. off-topic: for non-cs type of questions (E.g., ask for opinions, what is Gen-Ed?...).
+   1. off-topic: For non-cs type of questions (E.g., ask for opinions, what is Gen-Ed?...).
-6. GENERAL: channels that do not fit anywhere else.
+6. GENERAL: Channels that do not fit anywhere else.
    1. recommended: Stackoverflow-like resources for @Students.
    2. recommended-events: Suggested events that are not organized by ACU (the Miscellaneous events in MidMap above).
 7. Q&A: Topics that are not studying material but related to it.
-   1. general-questions: topic-less Q&A.
+   1. general-questions: Topic-less Q&A.
-   2. life-after-grad: topic-less Q&A but for graduation year (E.g., graduation project) and beyond (E.g., resume review).
+   2. life-after-grad: Topic-less Q&A but for graduation year (E.g., graduation project) and beyond (E.g., resume review).
 8. From CORE PROGRAMMING to CORE SYSTEMS: Categories ordered after OSSUs' curriculum.
 Contains *general* channel for each topic (in OSSU curriculum) and a specific channel for each course covering the same topic (E.g., general-dsa & princeton-algo-part1).
 You can study OSSUs' courses here or there in addition to ACU SE-oriented courses.
 9. CS-SUB-FIELDS: For CS-minors.
    1. general-cs-subfields: For CS-minors that have low traffic.